 A decade ago, no one talked much about the gut microbiome—the collection of bacteria, yeast, and other organisms residing in your lower intestines.
 But now, it’s one of the most popular areas of health and nutrition research.
-Studies show that the composition of bacteria in your gut influences not only digestion, but your weight, mental health, skin health, immune function, levels of inflammation, and more.
+Studies show that the composition of bacteria in your gut influences not only digestion, but your weight, mind, skin health, immune function, and more.
 Basically, if the microbes in your gut are in balance, chances are the rest of your body is too.

 Generally, a healthy gut is one with a large variety of bacterial species in which the “good” bacteria outweigh “bad” pathogenic bacteria.
 The problem: Modern life—especially highly processed diets—are wreaking havoc on our collective gut microbiome, sapping it of its diversity and often fostering the growth of the wrong types of bacteria.